openetdev/usageAggregator/README.md

 ## reportUsage

-Informs how many bytes were used by a subscriber on a given time.
+Report how many bytes were used by a subscriber on a given time.

 Consists of a POST request, passing a JSON payload:
 ```